 Instructions

-- In a large bowl using a wooden spoon or in the bowl of a stand mixer fitted with the paddle attachment, cream the vegan butter and brown sugar until well combined and fluffy.8 tablespoon Vegan Butter, 1 Cup Light Brown Sugar, tightly packed
+- In a large bowl using a hand mixer, or in the bowl of a stand mixer fitted with the paddle attachment, cream the vegan butter and brown sugar until well combined and fluffy.8 tablespoon Vegan Butter, 1 Cup Light Brown Sugar, tightly packed

-- Add the pumpkin purée and vanilla and stir until well combined.⅓ Cup Pumpkin Purée, 1 teaspoon Vanilla Extract
+- Add the pumpkin purรฉe, non-dairy milk and vanilla and mix on low until well combined.โ Cup Pumpkin Purรฉe, 2 teaspoon Vanilla Extract, 1 tablespoon Non-Dairy Milk

-- Add the flour, pumpkin pie spice, baking powder, baking soda and salt and mix until just combined.2 Cups All-Purpose Flour, 2 ¾ teaspoon Pumpkin Pie Spice, 1 ½ teaspoon Baking Powder, ¼ teaspoon Baking Soda, ½ teaspoon Salt
+- Then, add the flour, pumpkin pie spice, baking powder, baking soda and salt and mix until just combined.1 โ Cups All-Purpose Flour, 2 ยฝ teaspoon Pumpkin Pie Spice, ยฝ teaspoon Baking Powder, ยฝ teaspoon Baking Soda, ยฝ teaspoon Salt

-- Bake at 350* for 11-14 minutes.
-The cookies will be just barely starting to brown around the edges.
-Remove from oven and let cool on the baking sheet for 10 minutes, then transfer to a cooling rack to finish cooling.
+- Bake in a 350*F oven for 12-14 minutes.
+The edge of the cookies should feel set when pressed with a finger.
+Allow the cookies to cool on the baking sheet for 10 minutes, then transfer to a cooling rack to finish cooling.

 - Repeat with the remaining cookie dough.